 We have proposed approximate ML algorithms for rangebased source localization through convex relaxation of likelihood functions for Gaussian or Laplacian noise.
 These centralized algorithms exhibit appealing tradeoffs between localization accuracy and computational cost.
 The fact that they solve a single convex optimization problem and do not require setting critical parameters a priori makes them robust and very convenient for practical use, if execution times on the order of 1 second or less using contemporary generic computers can be tolerated.
 We have used complex formulations for 2D localization as a starting point, and derived comparable real formulations that can be extended to 3D and higher dimensional scenarios.
 The flexibility stemming from full 3D localization capability is very relevant in practice, e.g., in indoor localization systems where purely planar anchor/source configurations may be technically cumbersome or altogether unfeasible.
 As in the 2D formulations (SLCP, SL- l_1), the relaxations underlying our new 3D algorithms (SLNN, SL- l_1 MD, and SL- l_1 SD) are very consistent, yielding matrix solutions that approximately have the rank-1 property with high probability.
-Our new analysis of the geometry of SLCP sheds light on the observed improved consistency relative to other algorithms in its class.
+Our new analysis of the geometry of SLCP sheds light on its observed high accuracy and consistency in various scenarios.